IgorVaryvoda/Help-Ukraine/src/index.md

 ---
 home: true
 heroImage:
-tagline: Help stop the suffering of Ukrainian people.
+tagline: Make a difference.
+Help stop this madness
 actionText: How to help →
 actionLink: /help/
 footer: Made by Igor Varyvoda with 💔